 The best Arizona lakes are in all areas of this magical state!
 You’d maybe not imagine a desert state with fabulous lakes.
 But think again.

-We love traveling all around our state of Arizona.
-Camping near lakes, sometimes swimming there, see how the fishing is going, and enjoying wonderful scenery.
-We'll show you what we think are the best Arizona lakes to visit.
+We love traveling all around the state of Arizona.
+Camping near lakes, sometimes swimming there, seeing how the fishing is going, and enjoying the wonderful scenery.
+We’ll show you what we think are the best Arizona lakes to visit.

 Maybe you’ll agree, maybe you won’t.
 Let’s see!

 What are you looking for when thinking of your best Arizona lake?

 We know what we think is the best.
 But we’d like to figure out Which You’d Like, too!